Rarotonga, 2010

 7. FRESH LAW

-When a party wants to raise new legal issues at the review (appeal or judicial review) (eg. if they didn't raise them at the trial or hearing), this is an issue of fresh law.
+When a party wants to raise new legal issues at the review (appeal or judicial review) (eg. if they didn't raise them at the trial or first hearing), that is an issue of 'fresh law' [SS: my term].

 8. EVIDENCE ON APPEAL